Do Hashtags Still Matter on Social Media in 2026?

 Hashtags have minimal impact.

-They won’t harm performance but they rarely improve it either.
-Clear copy and engagement matter far more.
+They won’t harm performance, but they rarely improve it either.
+Clear messaging and engagement matter far more.

 Why hashtags feel less powerful now

-Hashtags used to tell platforms what content was about.
+Hashtags are used to tell platforms what the content is about.
 Now, platforms understand content directly.

 That means: